pixiteapps/android-cloud-build/README.md

 gcloud builds submit --config=cloudbuild.yaml
 ```

+Check the Android [readme file](android/README.md) for instructions to build the Android SDK image.

 ### 2. Deploy the Github Status Cloud Function (Optional)

 If you want to get build notifications in Github then follow the instructions in the [github-status](github-status/README.md) project to deploy the Cloud Function.